What is Rheumatoid Arthritis?

 Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes pain, swelling, stiffness, and loss of function in the joints.
-Rheumatoid arthritis occurs when a person’s immune system mistakenly attacks the healthy tissue that normally protects the body from outside harm, such as bacteria and viruses.
-Because permanent damage to the bone can begin in the first year of developing the disease, early diagnosis and treatment are important to slow down the progression.
+This disease occurs when a person’s immune system mistakenly attacks the healthy tissue that normally protects the body from outside harm, such as bacteria and viruses.

 According to Rheumatoid Arthritis Support Network: